duyk16/safe-chatbot/README.md

 - It is disabled by default but can be enabled by setting the `IS_ENABLED_CLASSIFIER` configuration option to `true`.

+3. **Pre-trained AI model**: Enhancing Chatbot with AI Model.
+See more details in the [Enhancing Chatbot with an AI Model](docs/enhancing-chatbot-with-ai-model.md).

 ## How to run